IPSScienceVisualization/OpenSpace/tutorial.md

 (2) a **speck file**, which houses the actual information used to visualize your set.
 In a speck file, the first three columns must be x, y, and z positions, and then subsequent columns are used for any number of other parameters.

 This package will automatically create an asset and speck file for your catalog data.
-It can also create and populate the necessary Open Space directories with your asset and speck and a few other necessary non-varying files.
+With a small modification, it can also create and populate the necessary Open Space directories with your asset and speck and a few other necessary non-varying files.
 Below, we'll walk through the two main ways this package can be used to get your datasets into OpenSpace.

 ## Using the Package